ZeroStudMuffin/CEA2/PRPs/improved_ocr_pipeline.md

 ## Goal
 Detect the label within the cropped bitmap, correct perspective based on its aspect ratio, and feed the warped image to ML Kit.
-When debug mode is enabled the "Show Crop" button displays this warped image.
+When debug mode is enabled the "Show Crop" button saves and displays this warped image so developers can inspect it.
 The pipeline should tolerate skewed or angled labels and keep performance reasonable on mid‑range devices.

 ## Why